Termination Shock (novel)

 Termination Shock is a science fiction novel by American writer Neal Stephenson, published in 2021.
-The book is set in a near-future Earth where climate change has significantly altered human society, and follows the attempts of a solar geoengineering scheme.
+The book is set in a near-future when climate change has significantly altered human society and follows the attempts of a solar geoengineering scheme.
 The novel focuses on the geopolitical and social consequences of the rogue fix for climate change, themes common in the growing climate fiction genre.

 Plot

 The book is about a solar geoengineering project conceived by a Texas oil-industry billionaire named T.R.
 Schmidt.
 Schmidt builds a launcher on the Texas-Mexico border to fire sulfur into the air, a form of stratospheric aerosol injection intended to cool the planet by reflecting sunlight into space.
 This technique replicates the effects of volcanic eruptions that inject sulfates into the atmosphere and produce global cooling, such as the 1991 Mount Pinatubo eruption.
 Schmidt's plan has uneven effects, helping low-lying areas such as the Netherlands, Venice, and the Maldives, but threatening the Punjab with drought.